 A. Project

 The only way people learn to model with statistics is by doing it.
-Just hearing people explain things does not mean you can start with a blank Word document or piece of paper and a downloaded data set and figure out how to proceed on your own.
+Just hearing people explain things does not make you able to start with a blank Word document or piece of paper and a downloaded data set and figure out how to proceed on your own.
 Moreover, the best way to learn to model with statistics is to research something you really care about and understand.
 That is why we have created this opportunity to do so.

 Each person will do their own project, addressing a research question substantially different from other students.
-You may however share the data collecting and cleaning process with one or two other students who plan to use the same data set.
+You may however share the data collecting and data cleaning process with one or two other students who plan to use the same data set.

 Near the end of this syllabus, I have included the Final Project Assignment.
 It is also posted on http://sites.bu.edu/qm222projectcourse